drjrkuhn/Ardulingua/README.md

 <-- {"r": 3.2, "i": 4}
 ```

+# Function delegates

+The library contains a set of Arduino/C++11 compatible generic function delegates and stubs.
+There is a separate set of delegates and stubs designed for dispatching on ArduinoJson documents.

+Delegates are based on ["The Impossibly Fast C++ Delegates"](https://www.codeproject.com/articles/11015/the-impossibly-fast-c-delegates) by Sergey A Kryukov.

+> ** WARNING **
+> Stubs and delegates do not use smart_pointers and have no destructors.
+They do not check if an object or function has gone out-of-context.
+Use them for permanent (top-level) or semi-permanent objects and functions that last the lifetime of the program.
+If you need function delegates with delete, move, etc, use std::function found in the STL header <functional>

 # Remote properties

 Remote properties are layered on top of this compact JSON-RPC protocol.
 This scheme is designed specifically for micro-manager Device Properties.